padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 The clearedland, burntland, and mines can be spectrally similar if using true colour images.
 Thus, it is advisable to display the image as a false colour, combining band 12 (SWIR), band 8 (NIR) and band 4 (Red) to accentuate burnt-land and bare-land.

-Once you have collected samples for all the cover types, your **Geometry Imports** and base map may be similar to the figure below.
+Once you have collected samples for all the cover types, the **Geometry Imports** and base map may look similar to the figure below.